shiljashree/dsces/README.md

-# dsces
-Data Science in Chemical and Engineering Systems
+# Data Science in Chemical and Engineering Systems